Science Teaching Accelerated Master's Program (STAMP)

 A Special Note on Additional Testing Requirements

-In order to graduate with the MAT, students must complete all portions of the Florida Teacher Certification Examination (FTCE).
+In order to graduate with a Master of Arts in Teaching degree, students must complete all portions of the Florida Teacher Certification Examination (FTCE).
 Official copies of score reports verifying successful completion of Professional Education Test and the applicable Subject Area Examination must be on file prior to the student's term of graduation.